 The curriculum at Yeshiva College includes general education core requirements, major requirements, and elective courses.
-All majors at Yeshiva College lead to the degree of Bachelor of Arts.
+Majors at Yeshiva College lead to the degree of Bachelor of Arts or Bachelor of Science.

 Students consult advisors in the Academic Advising Center, which also offers guidance in the areas of pre-law, pre-health, and pre-engineering.
-Students may also seek guidance regarding major requirements from the faculty in the major discipline.
+Students may also seek guidance regarding major requirements from academic advising or the faculty in the major discipline.